Physical Events

 ©Caroline Pantling (EFHT)

-Caroline leads a team who look after the collection which tells the story of the foundation and development of the Scout Movement.
 You can find out more about the Scout Heritage Collection here.

-These two live podcasts with Nicholas Crane and Dwayne Fields will be released on Oculi Mundi following the British Library event, and will be made available on our YouTube page.
-Subscribe to WHAT'S YOUR MAP? - available on all major platforms!
+These two live podcasts with Nicholas Crane and Dwayne Fields have been released on Oculi Mundi following the British Library event, and are available to watch our YouTube channel.
+Click the links below to find out more!